htcondor/htcondor/docs/users-manual/special-environment-considerations.rst

 HTCondor Daemons That Do Not Run as root
 ----------------------------------------

+:index:`running as root<single: running as root>`
+:index:`daemon<single: daemon; running as root>`

 HTCondor is normally installed such that the HTCondor daemons have root permission.
-This allows HTCondor to run the *condor\_shadow* daemon and the job with the submitting user’s UID and file access rights.
+This allows HTCondor to run the *condor\_shadow* :index:`HTCondor daemon<single: HTCondor daemon; condor_shadow>`\ :index:`remote system call<single: remote system call; condor_shadow>` daemon and the job with the submitting user’s UID and file access rights.
 When HTCondor is started as root, HTCondor jobs can access whatever files the user that submits the jobs can.

 However, it is possible that the HTCondor installation does not have root access, or has decided not to run the daemons as root.
 That is